whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 Finch provides.

 Finch is quite smart about its pooling.
 It uses [nimble_pool] when pooling HTTP/1.1 connections.
-The nimble_pool library is a tiny resource pool implementation heavily focused on a small resource-usage footprint as well as on performance.
+The nimble_pool library is a tiny resource-pool implementation heavily focused on a small resource-usage footprint as well as on performance.
 Since HTTP/2 works quite differently from HTTP/1.1, especially when it comes to persistent connections and multiplexed requests, nimble_pool uses a